elec327/elec327.github.io/lab2/index.md

 begin PCB design in the next lab.
 Second, the goal is to begin learning about interrupts, specifically by making use of the interrupt associated with one of the Timer modules.

-This assignment is due Monday, February 6, 2017._
+This assignment is due Friday, January 26, 2017._

 #### Part 1: Soldering a pendant
 <div class="row">